The Quest for an Agile Company: Five Years tangly llc

 Embrace reality.
 At least eighty percent of all software and research activities claim to follow agile approaches.
 This war is won.
 We are moping the last islands of resistance.

-For me, it is similar to the introduction of object-oriented approaches in analysis, design, and realisation of software projects.
+For me, it is similar to the introduction of object-oriented approaches in analysis, design, and realization of software projects.
 In the late nineties of the last century, the object-oriented movement won.
-It took more than ten years to take care of the last luddites.
+It took more than ten years to take care of the last Luddites.

 Our company tangly llc works steadily and continuously to advance agile and lean values.
 Our structure and processes actively support agile values.
-We are very happy with the current results.
+We are delighted with the current results.

 References